Torchedpig/nordpool-predict-fi/README.md

 **Timezone:**
 - `TZ`: Timezone for the container (default: `Europe/Helsinki`).
 You can override this in `.env.local` or `docker-compose.yaml` if needed.
 Example: `TZ=UTC`

+**FMI Station Configuration:**
+- `FMISID_T`: Comma-separated list of FMI station IDs used for temperature data by the **price prediction model**.
+The main prediction script will automatically attempt to backfill historical data for any new stations listed here that are not already in the database.
+- `FMISID_WS`: Comma-separated list of FMI station IDs used for wind speed data by both the **price and wind power prediction models**.
+Similar to `FMISID_T`, historical data for new stations will be automatically backfilled.
+  - The **wind power model** uses wind speed data (`ws_` columns) from FMI stations listed in `FMISID_WS` (plus all `eu_ws_` columns from other European sources).
+  - For temperature data (`t_` columns), the **wind power model** uses FMI stations that are common to *both* `FMISID_WS` and `FMISID_T`.
+  - If `FMISID_WS` is not set or is empty, the wind power model falls back to using all available `ws_` and `eu_ws_` columns for wind speed, and all available `t_` columns for temperature.
+- The system automatically handles the addition of new FMI stations by attempting to backfill historical data.
+For more control over backfilling (e.g., specific date ranges or for stations not yet added to `.env.local`), you can use the `util/backfill_fmi_data.py` script manually.
+Execute it from the project root: `python util/backfill_fmi_data.py`.
+This script will also use the `FMISID_T` and `FMISID_WS` variables from `.env.local` to identify stations if no specific stations are passed as arguments to the script.

 ---

 ## LLM Model Attribution